pmmphd/nexus433/README.md

 [Home Assistant](https://www.home-assistant.io/) is a popular open source home automation system.
 It can automatically discover and configure sensors.

-To make this feature working you must first enable MQTT support and enable discovery feature.
+To make this feature working, you must first enable MQTT support and enable discovery feature.
 Make sure you add the following lines to your `configuration.yaml`:
 ```yaml
 mqtt:
   discovery: true
 ```
-For more information read this article: https://www.home-assistant.io/docs/mqtt/discovery/
+For more information, read this article: https://www.home-assistant.io/docs/mqtt/discovery/

 You must also enable discovery support in `nexus433.ini` file, by default it is disabled.
 Add:
 ```ini